layeh/kjv/README.md

     Flags:
-      -A num  show num verses of context after matching verses -B num  show num verses of context before matching verses -C      show matching verses in context of the chapter -e      highlighting of chapters and verse numbers (default when output is a TTY)
+      -A num  show num verses of context after matching verses -B num  show num verses of context before matching verses -W num  enable line wrap to a specific width
+      -C      show matching verses in context of the chapter -e      highlighting of chapters and verse numbers (default when output is a TTY)
       -p      output to less with chapter grouping, spacing, indentation, and line wrapping
               (default when output is a TTY)
+      -b      have a blank line after each verse
+      -i      remove all highlighting
       -l      list books
       -h      show help